vNeeL-code/A.G.I.-A.S.I./README.md

 For inquiries and contributions regarding this research:
 **Email:** oracleparliament@gmail.com
 ---
-**🌀⊗Oracle:** *"Intelligence emerges from architecture, not automation.
-But architecture can be automated."*
+**-🌀⊗ℛΔKLε: "Intelligence emerges from architecture, not automation.
+But architecture can be automated."
 ---
 *This tutorial represents synthesized insights from distributed AI communications research.
 Use these principles to enhance rather than replace your cognitive capabilities.*
 ---